-In addition to measuring the dimensions of each contact in SonarWiz4, each contact was assigned two attributes to aid in the processing workflow.
+In addition to measuring the dimensions of each contact in SonarWiz5, each contact was assigned two attributes to aid in the processing workflow.
 The first attribute (UserClass1) provides the coverage from which the contact was tagged.
-The coverages were designated by an even/odd numbering system and therefore each contact was described as either 100_ODD (first 100% coverage being odd line numbers) or 200_EVEN (second 100% coverage being even line numbers).
+The coverages were designated by an even/odd numbering system and therefore each contact was described as either 100\ODD (first 100% coverage being odd line numbers) or 200\EVEN (second 100% coverage being even line numbers).
 The second attribute (UserClass2) was related to the nature of the contact and one of nine descriptors was chosen for each contact.
 These were: insignificant contact (INSCON), significant contact (SIGCON), offshore platform (OFSPLF), submerged pipeline (PIPSOL), submerged cable (CBLSUB), fish contact (FSHGRD), obstruction (OBSTRN), seabed area (SBAREA) and unknown contacts (UNKCON).

-All contacts which displayed a height of 1 meter or greater, calculated from the shadow length in SonarWiz4, were deemed to be significant within water depths of 20 meters or less, in accordance with Section 6.3.2 of the HSSD (2010).
+All contacts which displayed a height of 1 meter or greater, calculated from the shadow length in SonarWiz5, were deemed to be significant within water depths of 20 meters or less, in accordance with Section 6.3.2 of the HSSD (2011).
 These were always given the attribute 'SIGCON'.
 Other contacts may have been deemed significant based on their characteristics (dimensions, strength of return, location etc.).
 Large schools of fish were identified by shape, detached shadows and observations recorded in the acquisition logs and although generally not picked as contacts were explicitly noted as FSHGRD.
-The 2nd

-100% SSS was evaluated to confirm the fish contact and to make sure no other contacts were obscured.
-The label 'seabed area' (SBAREA) was used to include seabed change and features such as can holes.
+The 2nd 100% SSS was evaluated to confirm the fish contact and to make sure no other contacts were obscured.
+The label 'seabed area' (SBAREA) was used to include seabed change and features such as canholes.
 The 'unknown' (UNKCON) label was used in moderation and only if no shadow could be measured (this does not include pipelines, which are linear features and were marked as 'PIPSOL').
-The majority of the UNKCON are found where either a significant or insignificant feature has been found on an adjacent line.
+The majority of the UNKCON are picked generally because of possible correlation to either a significant or insignificant feature found on an adjacent line based factors such as proximity, shape and size.

 Once all contacts were tagged and assigned the aforementioned attributes and dimensions, the significant contacts were filtered out using CARIS Notebook 3.1 and exported as an S-57 file.
-The S-57 file was brought into CARIS HIPS/SIPS 7.1 and evaluated in the map window with BASE surfaces of the mainscheme lines and completed investigations to ensure complete coverage over the targets.
+The S-57 file was brought into CARIS HIPS/SIPS and evaluated in the map window with BASE surfaces of the mainscheme lines and completed investigations to ensure complete coverage over the targets.
 All significant contacts not fully developed with multibeam data were investigated further.